efloresz/CipherUsabillity/README.md

 # Cipher Usability Project
-Program implements the encryption and decryption algorithm using the Caesar cipher Created on August 24, 2022
+Program implements the encryption and decryption algorithm using the Caesar cipher.
+Created on August 24, 2022

 # Purpose